nikkirad/nikkirad/README.md

 - 🎓I'm a Junior Computer Science major and Statistics minor at Texas A&M University
 - 🖥 I'm currently taking courses in Machine Learning and Software Development/Engineering
 - 👩🏻‍💻 I'm also currently an intern at HPE working on the Chapel team.
 You can see my work [here](https://github.com/nikkirad/chapel)
-- 🤍My personal interests and hobbies include Formula 1 🏎, singing/songwriting 🎤, and reviewing films on Letterboxd 🎥
+- 🤍My personal interests and hobbies include Formula 1 🏎, singing/songwriting 🎤, trivia 🧩, and reviewing films on Letterboxd 🎥
 - 💬You can reach me on [LinkedIn](https://www.linkedin.com/in/nikki-rad/)
 - "Aggies do not lie, cheat, steal, or tolerate those who do."